 Dr. Mmantsetsa Marope, Honorary President

 Dr. Mmantsetsa Marope is the Executive Director of the World Heritage Group and Honorary President of World Curriculum by Comparative Education Societies.
-Prior to this, she was the Director of the UNESCO International Bureau of Education (IBE) in Geneva (Switzerland) on 15 July 2014 and successfully completed her term on 31 July 2020.
-Previously, she held several posts at UNESCO Headquarters in Paris including the Director of the Division for Basic to Higher Education and Learning.
-Over three decades of her experience in education includes 10 years at the World Bank, 11 years teaching at the University of Botswana, two years as Executive Secretary of ERNESA (Educational Research Network in Eastern and Southern Africa), and extensive consultancy and advisory services to Ministries of Education, Regional Economic Communities, ADEA (Association for the Development of Education in Africa), bilateral and multilateral agencies, and education research networks.
+Prior to this, she was the Director of the International Bureau of Education in Geneva, Switzerland, UNESCO’s Centre of Excellence in Curriculum and Related Matters.
+Other prior experiences include Director positions at UNESCO headquarters in Paris including the Director of Basic to Higher Education and Learning, 10 years as a Senior Education Specialist at the World Bank, 11 years as a professor at the University of Botswana, and 2 years as the Executive Secretary for the Education Research Network for East and Southern Africa.
+She has given extensive consultancy and advisory services to Ministries of Education, Regional Economic Communities, the Association for the Development of Education in Africa, bilateral and multilateral development agencies, and social sciences research networks.

 Dr. Kanishka Bedi, President